Freedom-Windows-Team/Lindows_11.1/README.md

 If Huorong really wanted to do this adaptation, wouldn't it have to go with an internal beta version of Lindows 11.1 that was leaked in an unorthodox way?

-# Caution

-Before using Lindows 11.1, please make sure that you have basic manual antivirus capabilities!

-In a system where all Windows's original security policies have been almost completely broken, Lindows 11.1 will have more security vulnerabilities than any other NT-based operating system.

-Relying entirely on Huorong Internet Security(火绒安全软件) that comes with Lindows 11.1 is certainly not going to work.

-How many of the computers in the world that have Windows installed are using Lindows 11.1?

-Therefore, it is impossible for Huorong to make any preparations for the additional security vulnerabilities in Windows 11.1!

-You need to take care of these vulnerabilities yourself.

-Not to mention that Lindows 11.1 didn't even exist when I embedded Huorong into Lindows 11.1!

-If Huorong really wanted to do this adaptation, wouldn't it have to go with an internal beta version of Lindows 11.1 that was leaked in an unorthodox way?

 .

 Of course, this is not a problem that we need to be worried too much about before Lindows 11.1 becomes popularized to a certain extent.